Disposal of Federal Surplus Real Property for Parks, Recreation, and Historic Monuments (15.918)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Applications for park and recreation use and historic uses are submitted to the appropriate National Park Service Regional Office.
-Application forms for park and recreation program are issued by the National Park Service.
-Applications for Historic Surplus Property Program are available from the General Services Administration or the National Park Service.
-This program is excluded from coverage under OMB Circular Nos.
-A-102 and A-110.
+Application forms are issued by the National Park Service.

 Award Procedure

-Upon approval of a park and recreation application, the National Park Service will request GSA or DOD military service, in the case of base closures, to assign the property to the Secretary of the Interior for transfer.
-Upon assignment by DOD or GSA, the National Park Service will transfer the property to the applicant, in the case of park and recreation transfers.
-Historic transfers are made by GSA or DOD.
+FLP: Upon approval of a park and recreation application, the National Park Service will request GSA or DOD military service, in the case of base closures, to assign the property to the Secretary of the Interior for transfer.
+Upon assignment by DOD or GSA, the National Park Service will transfer the property to the applicant.
+HSPP: To ensure the adequate preservation of the historic surplus property, the National Park Service will provide the technical assistance to the applicant during the development of the application.
+Upon approval of the application, the National Park Service will formally recommend to GSA or DOD that the property be transferred to the applicant.
+GSA or DOD will prepare the deed, which includes provisions for maintaining the property in perpetuity, and the property will be conveyed to the applicant.

 Deadlines